 Tutorial and Classes

 These problems and your solutions will be gone over in tutorials and classes during the week; there will usually be two per week.
 It is important that you make the most tutorials - you can do this by preparing for the tutorial: reminding yourself of the main definitions and theorems that are likely to come up, preparing a list of points from lectures or books that have troubled you through the week, and by being prepared to ask questions in tutorials when you are unsure of something.
 Tutorials are your chance to get answers to your questions, not something to be "gotton through".
+The following video provides guidance on how to make the most of tutorials.

 The are a number of resources available on the University's website to help you develop your study skills.
 In addition, you will receive subject specific advice at the undergraduate induction and throughout your studies from your college tutors.
 The department also publishes a study guide: How do Undergraduates do Mathematics? in PDF